containers/fetchit/README.md

 ```

-Launch the harpoon container using a podman volume.
+#### Launch the harpoon container using a podman volume

-NOTE: If a podman volume is not the preferred storage solution a directory can be used as well.
-An example would be `-v ~/harpoon-volume:/opt` instead of `-v harpoon-volume:/opt`.

 ```
-podman run -d --name harpoon -v harpoon-volume:/opt -v ./config.json:/opt/config.json -v /run/user/$(id -u)/podman//podman.sock:/run/podman/podman.sock quay.io/harpoon/harpoon:latest
+podman run -d --name harpoon -v harpoon-volume:/opt -v ./examples/readme-config.yaml:/opt/config.yaml -v /run/user/$(id -u)/podman//podman.sock:/run/podman/podman.sock quay.io/harpoon/harpoon:latest
 ```

+**NOTE:**
+* If a podman volume is not the preferred storage solution a directory can be used as well.
+An example would be `-v ~/harpoon-volume:/opt` instead of `-v harpoon-volume:/opt`.
+* For filetransfer, the `destination directory must exist` on the host.

 The container will be started and will run in the background.
 To view the logs: